KusionStack/kusionstack.io/karpor_versioned_docs/version-v0.4/5-references/1-cli-commands/1-karpor.md

                                                                 WinOverlay=true|false (BETA - default=true)
                                                                 WindowsHostNetwork=true|false (ALPHA - default=true) (default APIPriorityAndFairness=true)
       --goaway-chance float                                     To prevent HTTP/2 clients from getting stuck on a single apiserver, randomly close a connection (GOAWAY).
 The client's other in-flight requests won't be affected, and the client will reconnect, likely landing on a different apiserver after going through the load balancer again.
 This argument sets the fraction of requests that will be sent a GOAWAY.
 Clusters with single apiservers, or which don't use a load balancer, should NOT enable this.
 Min is 0 (off), Max is .02 (1/50 requests); .001 (1/1000) is a recommended starting point.
-  -h, --help                                                    help for this command
+  -h, --help                                                    help for karpor
       --http2-max-streams-per-connection int                    The limit that the server gives to clients for the maximum number of streams in an HTTP/2 connection.
 Zero means to use golang's default. (default 1000)
       --lease-reuse-duration-seconds int                        The time in seconds that each lease is reused.
 A lower value could avoid large number of objects reusing the same lease.
 Notice that a too small value may cause performance problems at storage layer. (default 60)
       --livez-grace-period duration                             This option represents the maximum amount of time it should take for apiserver to complete its startup sequence and become live.
 From apiserver's start time to when this amount of time has elapsed, /livez will assume that unfinished post-start hooks will complete successfully and therefore return true.